River-vocal/selenium_test/README.md

 # selenium_test
-This project aims to automate the info extraction of a financial advisor list.
+This project aims to automate the info extraction of a financial advisor Excel file.

 User guide for this mini-project: